Beech (Fuscopora and Lophozonia)

 Southern beech is a term used to refer to beech species native to southern hemisphere countries including New Zealand, Australia, New Caledonia, New Guinea and countries in South America.
-Nothofagus,
+These trees were once throught to belong to the European family Fagaceae, but have been classified in the southern beech family Nothofagaceae.

-There are 4 species and one sub-species of beech tree in New Zealand:
+There are 5 species of beech tree in New Zealand:

 All these beech trees are broadleaf and evergreen.
 The beech's dry, nut-like seeds are spread by the wind.
 For more information about beech trees see the Beech forest